preaction/preaction.github.com/resume/index.markdown

   object-oriented system), and Plack (web service abstraction layer)
 * Built a JavaScript service-based Admin interface to WebGUI 8, allowing for custom scripting for WebGUI sites
+* Performed performance profiling, replication, and administration of MySQL databases
+* Performed manual database merges when replication failed
 * Primary sysadmin for 30 Linux (CentOS) WebGUI hosting servers, including a load-balanced cluster for a client with 1.5m hits per month
-* Performed performance profiling, replication, and administration of MySQL databases
-* High tolerance for pain

 ## Other Accomplishments